-Biological damages in M1 generation: In both the genotypes all biological damage sharply increased with the increasing doses of both mutagens (Table 1).
+Biological damages in M1 generation: In both the genotypes, all biological damage sharply increased with the increasing doses of both mutagens (Table 1).
 Trend of reduction in germination percentage might be due to damage of cell constituents at molecular level and/or altered enzyme activity (Khan and Goyal, 2009).
-Same results obtained in case of seedling height that might be due to physiological abnormality or hormonal imbalances (Gunckel and Sparrow, 1961) which were due the effect of mutagens.
-Whereas, increasing pollen sterility might be the result of meiotic abnormalities (Khan and Wani, 2005) and/or chromosomal aberrations (Roychowdhury and Tah, 2011).
-However, results clearly showed that EMS caused more biological damage than the gamma ray in both the genotypes, particularly for seed germination.
-In the genotype Patharkutchi, seed germination % of 57.67 due to
+Similar results were obtained in case of seedling height which might be due to physiological abnormality or hormonal imbalances (Gunckel and Sparrow, 1961).
+Whereas, increasing pollen sterility might be the result of meiotic abnormalities (Khan and Wani, chromosomal 2005) and/or aberrations (Roychowdhury and Tah, 2011).
+However, results clearly showed that EMS caused more biological damage than the gamma ray in both the genotypes. particularly for seed germination.
+In the genotype Patharkutchi, seed germination percentage of 57.67 due to 0.05% EMS treatment was significantly lower than 71.0% due to 50 Gy γ radiation and similar was the trend in Alisa Craig (Table 1).

-LD{50} dose: Reduction in seed germination % was significantly and positively correlated with the increasing doses of both gamma rays (r= +0.909 in Patharkutchi and r= +0.968 in Alisa Craig) and EMS concentration (r= 0.922 in Patharkutchi and r = +0.935 in Alisa Craig).
+LD50 dose: Reduction in seed germination percentage was significantly and positively correlated with the increasing doses of both gamma rays (r = 0.909 in Patharkutchi and r= 0.968 in Alisa Craig) and EMS concentration (r= 0.922 in Patharkutchi and r = 0.935 in AlisaCraig).
 The LD50 value for Patharkutchi and Alisa Craig corresponded to 310.7 Gy and 229.7 Gy gamma ray, 0.30% and 0.20% EMS concentration, respectively.
-Well adapted local cultivar Patharkutchi clearly showed less sensitivity to both mutagens than the European cultivar Alisa Craig indicated effect of mutagen largely varied with the genotype differences, which was supported by our previous work (Sikder et al., 2013).
+Well adapted local cultivar Patharkutchi clearly showed less sensitivity to both mutagens than the European cultivar Alisa Craig indicating that effect of mutagen largely varied with the genotype differences, which was supported by our previous work (Sikder et al., 2013).

 Chlorophyll mutation frequency and total mutation frequency: In the present investigation, we did not get any viable chlorophyll mutants (Table 2).
 The chlorophyll mutants were mostly "Albino" and "Xantha" type of white to yellow coloured leaf which died within 10 to 15 days after sowing.
-Chlorophyll and total mutation frequency was maximum with the exposure of 250Gy gamma radiation i.e., 4.00 % and 7.33% in Patharkutchi and 3.00% and 6.67% in Alisa Craig, respectively (Table 2).
+Chlorophyll and total mutation frequency was maximum with the exposure of 250 Gy gamma irradiation i.e., 4.00 % and 7.33% in Patharkutchi and 3.00% and 6.67% in Alisa Craig, respectively (Table 2).
 Frequency of chlorophyll mutation and total mutation were increased with the increasing doses of both gamma radiation and EMS (Table 2).
 Irrespective of doses, highest chlorophyll mutants of 43 in number were found in Patharkutchi by treating with gamma radiation and least of 17 in Alisa Craig by EMS treatment.
-Localized chromosome breakage (Natarajan and Upadhya, 1964) and/or differences in the chemical composition of the chromosomes near the centromere (Chopra 2005) might be the reason of getting chlorophyll deficient mutants by applied mutagenesis.
+Localized chromosome breakage (Natarajan and Upadhya, 1964) and/or differences in the chemical composition of the chromosomes near the centromere (Chopra 2005) might be the reason of getting chlorophyll deficient mutants by induced mutagenesis.

-Macro-mutants in M_2 generation: Highest number of macro-mutants, 38 in Alisa Craig and 33 in Patharkutchi could be isolated due to treatment with gamma radiation compared to EMS treatment (Table 2).
-Sato et al. (2006) opined that gamma ray induced mutations involve gene truncation and allowed for more efficient screening of knockout mutants than EMS mutagenesis and the present results supported this point of view.
+Macro-mutants in M2 generation: Highest number of macro-mutants, 38 in Alisa Craig and 33 in Patharkutchi could be isolated due to treatment with gamma radiation compared to EMS treatment (Table 2).
+Sato et al. (2006) opined that gamma ray induced mutations involve gene truncation and allowed for more efficient screening of knockout mutants than EMS mutagenesis and the present results supported this view.
 Among the different macro mutants, the fruit mutants (fruit shape, size, colour, shape) were most frequent along with leaf mutants (leaf shape, size, and orientation).